duanebyer/sidis/README.md

 cd sidis
 git submodule init
 git submodule update
-# Build the project.
+# Make a build directory.
 mkdir build
 cd build
+# Configure the build.
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
+# Build.
 make
-# Optionally install the library files to your system.
+# Optionally install the library and binary files to your system.
+Use
+# `CMAKE_INSTALL_PREFIX` during the configure to choose the install location.
 make install
 ```

-The following CMake build options may be of use:
+The following CMake configuration options may be of use:
 * `Sidis_REAL_TYPE`: The floating point type to use for all cross-section
   calculations.
 Only the standard C++ floating point types `float`, `double`,
   and `long double` are supported.
 * `Sidis_BUILD_TESTS`: Whether to build the tests.
 * `Sidis_BUILD_EXAMPLES`: Whether to build the examples.
 * `Sidis_BUILD_APPS`: Whether to build the `sidisgen` binary.
-* `CMAKE_INSTALL_PREFIX`: The directory to which to install all library files.

 ## Acknowledgements